P=W conjectures for character varieties with symplectic resolution: Introduction

 The proof of the conjectures for $M \coloneqq M_{\mathrm{Dol}}(C, \Sl_2)$, with $C$ a curve of genus $2$, takes up most of the paper.
 We first reduce the P=W conjecture for $M$ and $\widetilde{M}$ to the PI=WI conjecture; see Theorems \ref{P=W and PI=WI}, \ref{cor:splitting} and \ref{P=Wforsingularloci}.
 Finally, the PI=WI conjecture follows from Theorems \ref{Thm:PWinv and var}, \ref{PI=WIvariant} and \ref{thm:P=Winvar}. \end{proof}

-\textbf{Symplectic resolutions.} The Dolbeault moduli spaces which admit a symplectic resolution appear as specialisation of (a crepant contraction of) representatives of the four known deformation classes of compact hyperk\"{a}hler manifolds.
+\textbf{Symplectic resolutions.} The Dolbeault moduli spaces which admit a symplectic resolution appear as specialisation of (a crepant contraction of) of compact hyperk\"{a}hler manifolds as shown in the table.

-The existence of these degenerations follows with slight modifications from \cite{DEL97}; see also \cite[\S 4]{deCataldoMaulikShen2019} and \cite[\S 4]{deCataldoMaulikShen2020} in the twisted case.
-Analogous degenerations on the Betti side for $g=1$ have been considered in \cite[\S 6 and \S 7]{MMS}.
-We omit details since we never use these degenerations but as a source of inspiration.
-We just notice that the proof of the P=W conjecture for $g=1$ is inspired by the description of the cohomology of generalised Kummer varieties by \cite{GottscheSoergel93}.
-Whilst the alterations in \cref{sec:preliminary} and \ref{sec:TheirreduciblecomponentK} are specializations of those exploited by \cite{MRS18} to determine the Hodge numbers of $\mathrm{OG6}$.

-\textbf{Twisted vs untwisted moduli spaces.} The known proofs \cite{deCataldoHauselMigliorini2012} and \cite{deCataldoMaulikShen2019} of the P=W conjecture for twisted moduli spaces crucially rely on the fact that $H^*(\mdoltwisted)$ is generated in degree not greater than 4.
+Even if these degenerations are not strictly used in the proof of Main Theorem, they have been our sources of inspiration.
+For instance, the proof of the P=W conjecture for $g=1$ is inspired by the description of the cohomology of generalised Kummer varieties in \cite{GottscheSoergel93}.
+Whilst the alterations in \cref{sec:preliminary} are specializations of those exploited by \cite{MRS18} to determine the Hodge numbers of $\mathrm{OG6}$.
+We included details about the construction of the degenerations in \cref{appendix:deg} for the interested reader.
+In the twisted case these degenerations have been exploited in \cite[\S 4]{deCataldoMaulikShen2019} and \cite[\S 4]{deCataldoMaulikShen2020}; see \cref{prop:surjspeci} and \cref{rmk:smoothvssingular} for a bizarre difference between the behaviour of the degenerations in the smooth and singular cases.
+Analogous degenerations on the Betti side for $g=1$ have been considered in \cite[\S 5.2 and \S 5.3]{MMS} for the proof of the geometric P=W conjecture. \textbf{Twisted vs untwisted moduli spaces.} Let $G=\Gl_n$ or $\Sl_n$.
+The known proofs \cite{deCataldoHauselMigliorini2012} and \cite{deCataldoMaulikShen2019} of the P=W conjecture for twisted moduli spaces crucially rely on the fact that $H^*(\mdoltwisted)$ is generated in degree not greater than 4.
 Further, the generators are K\"{u}nneth components of the second Chern class of a universal Higgs bundle on $\mdoltwisted \times X$, called \textbf{tautological classes}.

 In the untwisted case this can fail. \begin{itemize} \item The cohomology ring of $\MDolG$ may not be generated in degree $\leq 4$.
 For instance, \cref{thm:PoincarePoly} and the second paragraph of the proof of \cref{prop:Epolynomialinvvar} imply that